Brush Farm: History

 The gully south of the present Lawson Street and the house had a school building, a barn, later a stables.
 Further down the gully was an orchard.
 Small vineyards were located in two separate gullies, one to the west (Dundas) of the house.
 Landscape consultant Geoffrey Britton has identified two areas of terracing by doing aerial photographic analysis, one south of the house within today's Brush Farm Park, the other to its south-west, west of Marsden Road.

 In 1825 James Busby wrote the first of a number of books on viticulture and wine making.
 In 1833, he brought 437 grape cuttings back to NSW and made these widely available (through the Botanic Gardens, Sydney).
 Busby, who had been trained in vineyard management, grape varieties and wine making in France, referred to Mr Blaxland's vineyard as being a showplace in the Sydney Basin.
 He commented on the generosity of Blaxland to share his knowledge and cuttings from his vineyard.
 Cuttings from Brush Farm provided early vines for Wyndham Estate (at Dalwood) in the Hunter Valley.
 It was not until the 1830s that William Macarthur sent 34,000 vines to the Barossa Valley in South Australia, to begin the wine industry in that state.

 In 1829 the signal station and One Tree Hill was discontinued.
 This was understood from official correspondence to have been located on Blaxland's land c.1826.
 A signal station operated from the property to Gregory's brother John Blaxland's farm at Newington, Silverwater, across the Parramatta River.
 This was one of a system of signal stations along the Harbour and River promontories and high points.
 Early photographs of Brush Farm show a clear view to the Parramatta River from the house (McClymont, 2008, scribed by Stuart Read).

-Between 1831-5 the property was listed as One Tree Hill in the NSW Calendar and GPO Directory.
+Between 1831 and 1835 the property was listed as One Tree Hill in the NSW Calendar and GPO Directory.
 In 1831 Blaxland moved out at age 53 in acute financial difficulties, selling to his son-in-law, Thomas Forster (a surgeon in the British Army) for 1500 pounds and moving to a leased vineyard in North Parramatta.
 Forster carried on the tradition of viticulture and wine making on the Brush Farm estate.

 In 1844 the property was leased to his son, William Forster, for 40 years.
-On Thomas' death in 1856, the estate passed to William Forster, Gregory Blaxland's grandson who was NSW Premier from 1856-60.
+On Thomas' death in 1856, the estate passed to William Forster, Gregory Blaxland's grandson who was NSW Premier from 1856 to 1860.

-In 1881 the property was mortgaged to Lancelot Trekeld and John Bennett, and subsequently subdivided and portions sold between 1882-6.
+In 1881 the property was mortgaged to Lancelot Trekeld and John Bennett, and subsequently subdivided and portions sold between 1882 and 1886.